 Distance: 16 km/10 miles, Ascent: 580 m/1740 ft

 - Day 4 / The Snowdon Challenge

-- Day 5 / Swallow Falls & Trefriw Woollen Mills
+- Day 5 / Swallow Falls and Trefriw Woollen Mills

-- Our final day in Wales is a short nature walk to the famous and lovely Swallow Falls in Betws-y-Code.
-Here the river Llugwy hurls itself down from the mountains, at its cusp the river is divided by jagged rocks so there are a number of foaming falls.
-We will have the chance to take a guided tour of the Trefriw Woollen Mills, do a little shopping, and maybe try your own hand at weaving.
-We then head back to Holyhead to catch the ferry to Ireland and drive South to our new home nestled in the Wicklow Mountains.
-Distance walked today is approximately 5 km/3 miles, Ascent 150 m/450 ft
+Our final day in Wales includes a short nature walk to the famous and lovely Swallow Falls in Betws-y-Code.
+Here the river Llugwy rushes down from the mountains.
+Crags and jagged rocks divide the stream into a number of foaming cascades.
+We will take a guided tour of the Trefriw Woollen Mills where you might even have an opportunity to try your hand at weaving.
+We then head back to Holyhead to catch the ferry to Ireland and drive South to our new accommodation in Laragh village, nestled in the Wicklow Mountains.

 - Day 6 / Glendalough & The Spinc